Soviet Storm: World War II in the East

-Soviet Storm: World War II in the East (Russian title: Советский Шторм: Вторая мировая война на Востоке; original Russian title — Великая война, English: The Great War) is a 2011 17-episode Russian television World War II series created by Anna Grazhdan, Artem Drabkin, and Aleksey Isaev.
+Soviet Storm: World War II in the East (Великая война) is a 2011 17-episode Russian television World War II series created by Anna Grazhdan, Artem Drabkin, and Aleksey Isaev.
 An online version includes 18 episodes, ordered chronologically.

 The series consists of two seasons, which document and recount the most important, bloody, costly, and decisive events, battles, and personalities on the Eastern Front in World War II.
 Episodes generally last between 40 and 45 minutes and the overall series lasts approximately 12 hours.